MatthewHiggins2017/DenovoAssemblyTools/README.md

 # Introduction

 The following Python package utilizes Nextflow and Singularity to furnish a comprehensive De Novo Assembly Toolkit.
 Its modular structure enables the execution of each stage of the De Novo assembly pipeline individually or collectively, facilitating the transition from raw ONT data to a polished assembly.
-Presently, its configuration is tailored specifically for ONT data processing.
+Presently, the package can only use ONT data.

 # Dependencies